jimmykarily/e2e-tests/README.md

 - no kubelet process running
 - no docker containers left running (only refers to those we spawned)

+## Output

+You can enable verbose output by setting the `VERBOSE` env variable.
+E.g.  `VERBOSE=true rspec spec/**/*`

+When you do, all the output from scripts will be output.
+Use this for debugging.

 ## TODO:

 - The script that starts the kubelet (velum/kubernetes/start) and the script